energywebfoundation/origin/packages/devices/origin-device-registry-irec-local-api-client/README.md

 </p>

-# Origin Device Registry IREC Local API
+# Origin Device Registry IREC Local API Client

 ## Description
 TO DO - Overview of package.
-API for working with I-REC specific implementation of device registry
+API client for working with I-REC specific implementation of device registry

 The Origin SDK is a component of the [Energy Web Decentralized Operating System](#ew-dos)